cristinanegrean/cristinanegrean.github.io/_posts/2022-11-21-use-podman-to-build-docker-images-in-gitlab-cicd.markdown

 When editing above ConfigMap by setting <em>privileged = false</em>, and then restarting the <em>subscriptions-gitlab-runner</em> deployment, the pipeline jobs would start failing with message a connection could not be established to the Docker daemon.

-Kubernetes project also deprecated Docker as a container runtime after v1.20, and `containerd` became default container runtime since v1.22.
+The Kubernetes project also deprecated Docker as a container runtime after v1.20, and `containerd` became the default container runtime since v1.22.
 The `dockershim` component of Kubernetes, that allows to use Docker as a container runtime for Kubernetes, [was removed in release v1.24](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you/#find-docker-dependencies).

 The privileged mode required for running <em>docker:dind</em>, as well as complying with Kubernetes cluster security guidelines on keeping components up-to-date,